zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 On January 1, 1997 I began a two-year elected term as Vice President of APDU.
 I still chair the Conference Committee and am working on APDU97:
-The Preservation of \"Public\" Data to be held October 20-22, 1997 in Washington, D.C..
+The Preservation of "Public" Data to be held October 20-22, 1997 in Washington, D.C..

 I have also been active locally in the State Data Center program as a